GabeScott/standard-works-vault/General Conference/1974 April - Build Your Shield of Faith.md

 I know by personal experience the value of having noble parents to build around their children a protective shield of faith of our Lord and our Savior Jesus Christ.
 I give you my witness that it works.
 Should not every child of God be given that opportunity in their lives—to start each day having their fathers blessing their home and giving them that protective shield of faith as they depart from the home to go about their every activity.

 President Kimball, I publicly accept the call that you have conveyed to me to serve the Lord.
 I know of your divine call.
-I know within you there is the same attribute which distinguished Joseph of old to the Pharaoh of Egypt who declared to his servants that in Joseph was “a man in whom the Spirit of God is.”
-(Gen. 41:38.)
+I know within you there is the same attribute which distinguished Joseph of old to the Pharaoh of Egypt who declared to his servants that in Joseph was “a man in whom the Spirit of God is.” ([[Genesis 41.38|Gen. 41:38]].)

 I hope and pray that in some way I may be capable of helping you lift the great burden that you carry by my service in this quorum.